Botany Alberta 2020

-ANPC is excited for another year of botanizing, camping, and seeing old and new friends at Botany Alberta!
+ANPC is excited for another year of Botany Alberta!
 Below you will find two events for August.
 Included is a list of suggested things to bring.
 We do have a waiver for everyone to sign before we head out each day.

 Dates, Times and Locations:

-August 17th We will be meeting at Bunchberry at 10am and aiming to finish in the late afternoon.
+Saturday, August 1st, we will be meeting at Bunchberry at 10am and aiming to finish in the late afternoon.
 Please make sure you bring a lunch and lots of water on both days.

 Directions to Nisku Prairie from Edmonton: